BarnTheKnee/Mad-Island-Uncensor/README.md

 * It looks for a shader that contains the text "MosaicField".
 * It looks for the entries with "colMask" and "val = 15" and it replaces them with "val = 0".
 * Then saves and compresses the file.
+* It does the same process for the DLC file.
 * Finally, creates and empty file in "Mad Island_Data\StreamingAssets\XML\none.bat".

 ## FAQ
 * ### Why does it take a couple of minutes to patch the game?
     Because it compresses the file back to its original size.
 The uncompressed file is around 3.5 GB while compressed is around 1GB.
+* ### Why patch the DLC file too?
+    Apparently if only the data.unity3d file is patched and there's no empty none.bat file, some DLC content may be still censored.
+It seems that both patching the DLC file or creating the empty none.bat fixes this problem, so the script does both.
 * ### Why create the empty none.bat file?
     Creating the empty file uncensors the majority of the game, but not all.
     After replacing the "val = 15" to "val = 0" (which should remove all mosaics), having the empty none.bat file is probably unnecessary, but it won't hurt.